LiveRamp/reslang/README.md

 will copy the dotviz output to the clipboard.

 If you use --open, it will open your browser at a nice graphviz online editor.
-Paste the clipboard into the editor and you will get your graphjical view.
+Paste the clipboard into the editor and you will get your graphical view.

     ./reslang models/simple-resource.reslang --dotviz --open